ooemperor/CodeGrader/doc/Installation.md

 The installation of the lxc packages can be verified with the <code>lxc-ls</code> command.
 If the installation was succesful there should not be any output at this point.
 If there was some kind of error during the installation, an error message would be shown.

+## Evaluation Service
+The Evaluation Service does not need any additional packages, than what is already specified in the requirements.txt of the backend package.